-Rolf has been one of Holland’s best golfers over the last 20 years.
+Rolf has been one of Holland’s best golfers for nearly 20 years since 1990.
 As an amateur golfer he has been a member of the Dutch National Team from 1986 until October 1993 when he turned professional after receiving The National Golfer of the Year award.

-Rolf was a student of Law and Psychology before deciding to turn professional.
+Rolf was a student of Law and Psychology before opting to turn professional.
 He was the First Amateur Golfer to qualify into the European Tour Qualifying School under the rule that a player may keep his amateur status to play in the pre-qualifiers.
 He made initial progress in South Africa and went on to win four times in two seasons on the Challenge Tour before getting full European Tour status in 1995.